rse/astq/README.md

 ### ASTQAdapter API

 For accessing arbitrary AST-style data structures, an adapter has to be provided.
-By default ASTq has adapters for use with ASTy, XML DOM and Mozilla AST.
+By default ASTq has adapters for use with ASTy, XML DOM, Parse5 and Mozilla AST.
 The `ASTQAdapter` interface is:

 - `ASTQAdapter#taste(node: Object): Boolean`:<br/>